GCalTools/.github/profile/README.md

-### Welcome to GCalTools, home of GCalToolkit and GTasksToolkit desktop software for Google Calendar (Windows/osX/Linux), the Google Sheets add-on Sheets2GCal, Chrome Extension GCalPlus, and the Google Calendar add-on GCalExtras.
+### Welcome to GCalTools: helping you with Google Calendar since 2010

 <!--
 -->